Vietnam detects hybrid of Indian and UK COVID-19 variants | Health

 Odd News Roundup: Russia picks cast for movie to be shot in space

-Entertainment News Roundup: French techno musician rocks Swiss mountain tops; Russia picks cast for movie to be shot in space and more
+Entertainment News Roundup: Russia picks cast for movie to be shot in space; 'Friends' reunion to air May 27, with slew of celebrity guests and more